Multiobjective Test Problems with Degenerate Pareto Fronts: Test Problems

 \subsection{Test Problem DPF1}

-In the first test problem, we construct an $m$-objective minimization problem with $d$ essential objectives.
+In the first case, we construct an $m$-objective minimisation problem with $d$ essential objectives.
 The $m-d$ explicitly redundant objectives are linearly correlated with the $d$ essential objectives.
 The objective functions of DPF1 are defined as

 with

 where $n = d + k - 1$ is the number of decision variables, $k$ (typically set as $10$) denotes the number of elements in $\mathbf{x}^r = (x_d, \dots, x_n)$, and $\mathbf{u}_1, \mathbf{u}_2, \dots, \mathbf{u}_{m-d}$ are column vectors with $d$ non-negative elements.